hyperledger/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 intermediary of containers.
 Running Iroha on bare metal involves manipulating files and/or environment variables.

-File-based approach is the easiest to get right, but using environment variables can offer a better user experience if done right, but is more error-prone, particularly for exotic systems.
+The file-based approach is the easiest to get right.
+Using environment variables can offer a better user experience if done right, but is more error-prone, particularly for exotic systems (Windows).

 ## Prerequisites

 First of all, we should note that we have only built the Iroha client so far in this tutorial.
-We need to build the peer software to run Iroha on bare metal.
+We also need to build the peer software to run Iroha on bare metal.

 ::: info

+Building in `debug` mode retains much more information and optimises the binary to a far lesser extent.
-Iroha in `debug` mode contains many more debug-oriented features and very few compiler optimisations.
-A `debug` build is faster to compile, but if you intend to actually deploy Iroha, you should build it in `--release` mode.
+As such, we advise you to build Iroha in `debug` mode for testing: it's faster and it makes it easier for you to find issues and fix them.
+However, if you intend to actually deploy Iroha, you should build it in `--release` mode.